phoenixframework/phoenix/guides/docs/controllers.md

 As we mentioned - Controllers are plugs.... specifically plugs which are called toward the end of the plug pipeline.
 At any step of the pipeline we might have cause to stop processing - typically because we've redirected or rendered a response. `Plug.Conn.t` has a `:halted` key - setting it to true will cause downstream plugs to be skipped.
 We can do that easily using `Plug.Conn.halt/1`.

 Consider a `HelloWeb.PostFinder` plug.
-On call if we find a post related to a given id then we add it to assigns; and if we don't find the post we respond with a 404 page.
+On call, if we find a post related to a given id then we add it to `assigns`; and if we don't find the post we respond with a 404 page.

 ```elixir
 defmodule HelloWeb.PostFinder do